The Wreck of the Isadore: One of the Catalysts for the Construction of Cape Neddick Lighthouse

 Allan Wood

 The Rise and Demise of the Largest Sailing Ships: Stories of the Six and Seven-Masted Coal Schooners of New England.
 In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid social and political reforms.
 These giants were the ten original six-masted coal schooners and one colossal seven-masted vessel, built to carry massive quantities of coal and building supplies and measured longer than a football field!
-This book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships.
+This self-published book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships.

-Available in paperback, hardcover, and as an eBook for all devices.
+Available also from bookstores in paperback, hardcover, and as an eBook for all devices.

-My 300-page book, Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont, provides memorable human interest stories from each of the 76 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore and tours.
-Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
-Attractions and tours also include whale watching tours, lighthouse tours, windjammer sailing tours and adventures, unique parks and museums, and lighthouses where you can stay overnight.
-There are also stories of haunted lighthouses in these regions, like a shortened version of the story of the Isadore wreck above.
+Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont.
+This 300-page book provides memorable human interest stories from each of the 76 lighthouses.
+It also describes and provides contact info for plenty of indoor and outdoor coastal attractions and tours.
+These include whale watching, lighthouse tours, unique parks, museums, and lighthouses where you can stay overnight.
+There are also stories of haunted lighthouses in these regions.

-You’ll find this book and the lighthouse tourism books from the publisher Schiffer Books or in many fine bookstores like Barnes and Noble.
+You can purchase this book and the lighthouse tourism books from the publisher Schiffer Books or in many fine bookstores such as Barnes and Noble.

 Join, Learn, and Support The American Lighthouse Foundation